BMO777/belly-button-challenge/README.md

 In this repository a html frame is modified by javascript files to visualize data on belly button bacteria colonies on a sample size of 153 different candidates.

-The index.html file holds the frame and references sites for d3, plotly and the css styles used to provide a framwork for visuaizations.
+The index.html file holds the frame and references sites for d3, plotly and the css styles used to provide a framework for visuaizations.

 In the folderpath static/js/ the app.js javascript file, d3 is used to load the endpoint containing data and this data is unpacked and used to populate a bar graph, bubble chart, and bonus gauge chart which is referenced in the file bonus.js.